 2. Physical exercise

 Active exercise is the safest way to maintain a healthy weight.
 Planned and focused physical activity, such as we get from sports, aerobics, running, swimming, etc. works best when done at least three times a week, i.e., every other day.
 Anything less than that won’t have much of an effect.
-However, it is best when physical activity becomes our daily routine.
+However, it is best when the physical activity becomes our daily routine.
 Once we get used to half an hour of running early in the morning, or aerobics after work, we will no longer be able to imagine life without it.

 If you are going for long walks or runs remember to wear your running shoes, or at least use supportive insoles for your sneakers.
 Companies like Protalus have online guides that can help you find your perfect insole.

 On those days when you don’t get to exercise, do at least a morning workout.
 Morning yoga or stretching exercises will wake up your body and it will be fresher, more active, and more active throughout the day.
 Take fifteen minutes to yourself after getting up and do a couple of exercises, you will be surprised how much good effect it will have on your body and mind.
 One of the best training you can give to your body is intensive Crossfit training.
 On sites such as thekatynews.com you can find out all you need

 3. Healthy sleep